hubtty/hubtty/doc/source/configuration.rst

 +++++++++++++++

 **breadcrumbs**
-  Gertty displays a footer at the bottom of the screen by default which contains navigation information in the form of "breadcrumbs" -- short descriptions of previous screens, with the right-most entry indicating the screen that will be displayed if you press the `ESC`
+  Ghubtty displays a footer at the bottom of the screen by default which contains navigation information in the form of "breadcrumbs" -- short descriptions of previous screens, with the right-most entry indicating the screen that will be displayed if you press the `ESC`